About Mundesley & Norfolk

 Also, when you turn left from the cottage, if you walk along the main path, you will find a Tesco express with a cashpoint – useful for your provisions, as open late.

-Mundesley has lots to offer besides the beach, including an excellent 9 hole Golf Course & Driving Range which welcomes visitors.
-Phone 01263 720095.
+Mundesley has lots to offer besides the beach, including an excellent 9 hole Golf Course & Driving Range that welcomes visitors.
+Phone 01263 720095 or visit the golf club website.

 The Mundesley Museum sits on “The Lees” overlooking the beach with spectacular views over the sea.
 The Museum is believed to be one of the smallest in England.